 Staff who have already experienced delivering virtual lessons have commented that they have been fun and engaging, and have enjoyed getting to know their students better on a different learning platform.

 If you need to contact a member of staff please use the Contact Us page of our website.
-Below is a list of Subject Leader's emails as well as Tutor emails should you wish to contact staff directly.

 We know that this can be an incredibly stressful time for families.
 Please do contact us if there is anything we can do to help.
 We do not have all the answers right now but will do our best to fix problems and support our community as we know they do us.